 Roll the dice … watch people die (well off-screen it is a family film)

 The Good: Having a cursed board game that forces everyone to finish it or the increasingly deadly horrors will never go away is a great premise for a horror movie.
+(And also the year 2020).
 Alas, this is a family comedy starring Robin Williams.
 The solution from the filmmakers?
 Make a horror movie and pretend it is a family comedy starring Robin Williams.
 And in that vein, they kind of pulled it off.

 I enjoyed myself watching this film.
 It works much better than it should.
 Jumanji is greater than the sum of its parts, and much of that is because of the general concept of the film.
 With every roll of the dice, something new and wacky will happen such as giant mosquitos spreading a pandemic or a great white hunter in a large discount store hunting children with his newly acquired assault rifle.
 You know, whacky kid’s stuff.